PacSun

-Pacific Sunwear of California, LLC, commonly known as Pacsun, is an American retail clothing brand.
+Pacific Sunwear of California, LLC, commonly known as PacSun, is an American retail clothing brand.
 The company sells lifestyle apparel, along with swim, footwear and accessories designed for teens and young adults.
-As of 2022, the company operated 325 stores in all 50 states and Puerto Rico.
+As of 2025, the company operated 325 stores in 46 states and Puerto Rico.
 PacSun is headquartered in Anaheim, California, and formerly operated a distribution center in Groveport, Ohio.
 The company's regional directors, district managers and store positions are located throughout the United States.
 The company went bankrupt in April 2016 and is now owned by Golden Gate Capital.